North Route ofMount Elbrus

 Adventure Alternative is a member of AiTO (Association of Independant Tour Operators), which ensures complete protection for your money.

 There are a few crevasses around the Lenz Rocks which can be quite wide depending on the time of season and local conditions, but they are largely visible.
 Other objective dangers on the route are the exposure to cold and wind, and the weather is very temperamental and visibility can drop rapidly.
-Sudden storms and extremely cold weather are common.
-It is important to be well equipped and experienced in the use of your equipment, and to be confident on prevention of cold weather injuries.
+It is important to be well equipped and experienced in the use of your equipment, and to be confident in the prevention of cold weather injuries.

 Elevation of main huts and points